Dowell-Lab/Fant_2019_Analysis/doc/presentation_notes.md

   - Discuss default of RPM normalization and strand-unawareness
 - Show iterations on custom metagene analysis, mention speedup

+### PCA
+- Talk about batch correction and the options available
+  - Show the difference between corrected and uncorrected
+- Batch correction works either by adding error to a linear model, or by using Empirical Bayes (prior estimation)
+	- Here we use the Limma package (Speed, 2003), which uses loess normalization

 ### Pause Index
 - List of existing methods
 - Show some comparative images from Chen 2014 Paper

-### PCA
-- Talk about batch correction and the options available
-  - Show the difference between corrected and uncorrected
-  - Mention the difference between the implementations of algorithms used